 A Damned Good Flogging

-Sketch of a 19th-century flogging.‘BRING BACK FLOGGING!’
+‘BRING BACK FLOGGING!’
 We hear it often enough, and there would be plenty of volunteers to carry them out, but it’s been a very long time since anybody saw one happen in a Queensland prison.
 As with hangings, it is something that has disappeared from public memory and little is known about what it was actually like.
 Despite this, we do have some surprisingly graphic accounts of 19th-century prison floggings in Brisbane thanks to the relative transparency of the prison authorities and the news media of the time.

 The following tale of prison floggings follows the punishment of three so-called 'larrikins'.
 They were Daniel Carmichael, James Toohey, and William Phillips, who one July night in 1885 garroted and robbed Bill Campbell near the Exchange Hotel in Charlotte Street, Brisbane.
 They were soon caught and convicted of the assault.
 Toohey got two years’ hard labour, with two floggings of 40 lashes each, and Phillips received two years and two floggings of 30 lashes each.
 Carmichael (who had also attempted to use a knife on the arresting constable) got two years and three floggings - the first with 50 lashes and the other 20 with 40 each.

 Floggings were of course nothing new to Brisbane, and the original Moreton Bay Penal Settlement of the 1820s was notorious for the ferocity of the lashings ordered by Captain Patrick Logan.
-The convict days, however, were long over and floggings of the late 19th-century were handed out only occasionally and privately in limited amounts and care was taken to provide on-hand medical supervision.
+The convict days, however, were long over and floggings of the late 19th-century were handed out only occasionally and privately in limited amounts, and care was taken to provide on-hand medical supervision.

 The first round of the floggings of the three garrotters happened in an exercise yard at the still-newish prison off Boggo Road on a Saturday morning in September 1885, just a week or so after sentencing.
 Two other prisoners joined them for similar punishment that day.
-One was Johnny, an Aboriginal man from the Dawson River, sentenced to 25 lashes for attempted criminal assault on a young girl, and the other was a Townsville youth named Miles, sentenced to 25 lashes for criminally assaulting a young girl.
+One was Johnny, an Aboriginal man from the Dawson River, sentenced to 25 lashes for attempted criminal assault on a young girl, and the other was a Townsville youth named Miles, sentenced to 25 lashes for criminally assaulting another girl.

 Cat o' nine tails.